 Using a special injected dye, the surgeon identifies and removes the first lymph node or nodes to which melanoma likely has spread.
 Specialized pathologists then analyze the nodes very carefully to determine if cancer cells are present.

 The results of the sentinel node biopsy determine the stage of melanoma, and whether or not further surgery or other treatments such as immunotherapy or radiation therapy are recommended.
 The additional treatments we recommend are based on multiple factors including the patient’s extent of disease (stage of cancer), overall health, tolerance for particular procedures and therapies, and preferences.

 Many of our melanoma patients may be eligible for a clinical trial.
 As a part of our multidisciplinary tumor board, we discuss whether patients are eligible for a clinical trial.
-D-H surgical oncologists advance knowledge of treatment options and outcomes for skin cancer through research and clinical trials.
+Our surgical oncologists advance knowledge of treatment options and outcomes for skin cancer through research and clinical trials.